vfarcic/devops24/manuscript/04-helm.md

 helm status jenkins
 ```

 The output should be very similar to the one you saw when we installed the Chart.
-The only difference is that, this time, all the Pods are running.
+The only difference is that this time all the Pods are running.

 Tiller obviously stores the information about the installed Charts somewhere.
-Unlike most other applications that tend to store their state on disk, or replicate data across multiple instances, tiller uses Kubernetes ConfgMaps to preserve its state.
+Unlike most other applications that tend to save their state on disk, or replicate data across multiple instances, tiller uses Kubernetes ConfgMaps to preserve its state.

 Let's take a look at the ConfigMaps in the `kube-system` Namespace where tiller is running.